kerry-davis/maori-fishing-calendar-react/blueprint.md

     *   **General Insights**: Text-based insights are generated, such as the most successful moon phase or weather condition.
     *   **Personal Bests**: Displays the heaviest fish, longest fish, and most fish caught in a single trip.
     *   **Top Gear Performance**: An interactive section where users can filter by a target species and gear type to see a ranked list of their most successful individual gear items.
+5.  **Cross-Device Analytics**: Analytics reflect data from all user's devices since data is stored in Firebase.

 ### 3.6.
 Data Management (Import/Export)